twilio-labs/call-gpt/README.md

 Twilio gives you a superpower called [Media Streams](https://twilio.com/media-streams).
 Media Streams provides a Websocket connection to both sides of a phone call.
 You can get audio streamed to you, process it, and send audio back.

-This app serves as a demo exploring three services:
+This app serves as a demo exploring two services:
-- [Deepgram](https://deepgram.com/) for Speech to Text
-- [elevenlabs](https://elevenlabs.io) for Text to Speech
+- [Deepgram](https://deepgram.com/) for Speech to Text and Text to Speech
 - [OpenAI](https://openai.com) for GPT prompt completion

 These service combine to create a voice application that is remarkably better at transcribing, understanding, and speaking than traditional IVR systems.